On the Benefits of Inducing Local Lipschitzness for Robust Generative Adversarial Imitation Learning: Additional Experiments

 Here is a summary of some of the most important hyper-parameters we use in training LL-GAIL: Learning rate for discriminator and generator updates: $3.0e-4$.
 Discount factor for reward: $\gamma=0.99$.
 Total number of environment steps for training the generator through PPO: $15,000,000$.
 Number of PPO epochs: $10$.
+We use linear decay for training the PPO algorithm.
+Entropy coefficient of $0$ for PPO algorithm.
 Number of projected gradient ascent steps to compute $\delta_s$ and $\delta_{s,a}$ through \eqref{opt:adv-pert-disc}, \eqref{opt:adv-pert-gen} in the main text: 10 steps.
 PPO clipping parameter: $0.2$.
+We apply gradient penalty to all methods and tune their parameters by performing a grid search.
+For all cases of gradient penalty, we report the results for a $\kappa$ value of 10.

-Except from the hyper-parameters that are specific to LL-GAIL, the two baselines use identical hyper-parameters as LL-GAIL.
+Except for the hyper-parameters that are specific to LL-GAIL, the two baselines use identical hyper-parameters as LL-GAIL.

 The neural network modeling the discriminator is a fully connected network.
 It takes as input the observation and action and outputs a real number in the range $(0,1)$.
 The network consists of two hidden layers of size 100 each followed by a $tanh$ layer.
-The output layer is one-dimensional and is followed by a Sigmoid function to produce a real number between between $(0,1)$.
+The output layer is one-dimensional and is followed by a Sigmoid function to produce a real number in the range of $(0,1)$.
 The network modeling the generator (policy) is a fully connected network with 3 hidden layers of size 64, each followed by a $tanh$ layer.
 The output layer takes the output of the last hidden layer and maps it linearly into the parameters of a Gaussian distribution from which actions can be sampled.

-We perform two sets of experiments, one set uses the $L_2$ norm and the other uses $L_\infty$ norm throughout the experiments.
+We perform two sets of experiments, one set uses the $L_2$ norm and the other uses the $L_\infty$ norm throughout the experiments.
 The norms are used for the following: 1) Defining the balls in which we find the adversarial perturbations $\delta_s$ and $\delta_{s,a}$ through \eqref{opt:adv-pert-disc}, \eqref{opt:adv-pert-gen} in the main text.
 2) Defining the ball from which we sample the noise injected at test time.
 3) Computing the empirical local-Lipschitz constant (ELLC) of the generator $\pi_\theta$ at a given radius $r_p$ which is calculated as:

 in which $\norm{\delta}$ can be measured with respect to the $L_2$ norm or the $L_\infty$ norm.

 The experiments mentioned in the main text correspond to the case where we use the $L_2$ norm for all the above quantities.
 In this section in the appendix, however, we discuss the results when we use the $L_\infty$ instead.